-As a continuation of this topic which we began in April 2020, we find more and more fascinating types of watches created for various uses especially tied to different professions and their work routines.
+As a continuation of this topic which we began earlier, we find more and more fascinating types of watches created for various uses especially tied to different professions and their work routines.
 The timepieces that have been created in their respective categories are meant specifically to assist the wearer in his tasks but the use of these watches are definitely not limited to them.
 One will surely be able to appreciate the functions and features of these watches especially if he has a keen interest in horology as well as the history of mankind.

 (Photo: Boldr Expedition Rushmore)